 What is the Solar Investment Tax Credit?

 The Solar Investment Tax Credit (ITC) is a dollar-for-dollar reduction in federal income tax for anyone who purchases solar panels for their home or business.
+If you’re looking for the most up to date solar tax credit 2023 questions and answers, Del Sol Energy has your answers.
 The amount credited is equal to 30% of the purchase price of your solar system.

 - It’s not a Rebate or cash refund paid back to you by the State or Utility company.